CUMBERLAND COUNTY REPUBLICAN PARTY

 10. The County Executive Board may remove a member for failure to support the Party, (e.g. attend meetings) by two-thirds vote of the members present at any regularly called meeting.

 ARTICLE VI - COUNTY EXECUTIVE COMMITTEE

 The County Executive Committee shall consist of the County Officers and other at-large members elected by the County Convention or appointed by the committee.
-It shall also include the County Finance Chair, Precinct Chairmen, Republicans currently and formerly holding elected office including, judicial officeholders, former Republican Party Chairmen, who currently reside in Cumberland County and are registered Republicans, and one member of each auxiliary Republican Men's or Women's club dedicated to electing Republicans to the exclusion of any other party or affiliation.
+It shall also include the following who currently reside in Cumberland County and are registered Republicans:

 3. The Secretary shall record, publish, and maintain all minutes and records and shall maintain a roster of all Precinct Officers and Executive Committee Members.
 Such records shall be available, including all Credentials Lists upon request, to any registered Republican within the County.
 The Secretary shall furnish to the Congressional District Chair and to State Headquarters up-to-date lists of all Precinct Chairmen.